MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainerType.md

 Get-SPOContainerType
 ```

-Example 1 retrieves all the container types present in the tenant and displays information such as Container Type ID, Container Type Name, Owning Application ID, billing details, creation date, expiry date.
+Example 1 retrieves all the container types present in the tenant and displays container type specific information.

 ### Example 2